Sex – more than one thing, more than one need.

 I was recently introduced to Maslow’s hierarchy of needs.
 What I find interesting, and right, is that sex shows up in more than one place.
-You see sex at the bottom, on the Physiological level, and also see sexual intimacy two levels up on Love/belonging.
-I’d add something sexual to the forth level up, Esteem.
+You see sex at the bottom, on the Physiological level, and also see sexual intimacy two levels up as part of Love/belonging.
+I’d add something sexual to the fourth level up, Esteem.

-In short, a women can make what they want (Love/belonging sexuality) difficult to impossible for their husband to provide because she won’t met his Physiological sexual need.
+In short, a woman can make what she wants, Love/belonging sexuality, difficult to impossible for her husband to provide because she’s not meeting his Physiological sexual need.
 It’s kind of like trying to teach a child table manners by denying them food when they fail to show good manners.
 Thing is, the hungrier they become, the less able they are to not grab what they can and stuff it into their mouths as fast as possible.

-Am I suggesting that a woman should unilaterally give him what he wants?
+Am I suggesting that a wife should unilaterally give her husband what he wants?
 Actually, I am.
 Not because her wants and feelings are unimportant (they are very important), and not because I think sex is primarily for men (it should be for both of them).
 However, it’s easier to take care of Physiological sex when you lack Love/belonging sex than the other way around.
-This is the same as with the child who needs to learn table manners – it’s easier when they are not starved.
+This is the same as with the child who needs to learn table manners – it’s easier when they’re not starved.

-That said, most of my audience here is men, and I know most of you can’t (or shouldn’t, trust me) forward this to your bride.
-For you my suggestion is to understand what is going on, and why.
-See what you can do to give her what she wants, even when you are tempted to grab anything you see.
-Try to treat her with love and respect even when you are so horny you can’t think of anything other than sex.
-Try not to be a jerk when she fails to understand and meet your sex needs.
-Then, when you are not feeling sex starved, or at least when sex is not possible for a good while, talk to her gently about her needs and your needs, and ways to try to meet both needs more often.
+That said, my audience here is primarily men, and I know most of you can’t (or shouldn’t, trust me) forward this to your wife.
+For you, my suggestion is to understand what’s going on, and why.
+See what you can do to give her what she wants, even when you’re tempted to grab anything you see.
+Try to treat her with love and respect even when you’re so horny you can’t think of anything other than sex.
+Try not to be a jerk when she fails to understand and meet your sexual needs.
+Then, when you are not feeling sex-starved, or at least when sex is not possible for a while, talk to her gently about her needs and your needs, and ways to meet both needs more often.